v-kuu/libft-testing-notes/README.md

 **ft_memcpy**
 - If either pointer is NULL it should segfault.
 Memcpy also checks for size 0 before accessing any memory
-- See what happens if there's a null terminator in the middle
+- See what happens if there's a null terminator in the middle (and other types)